 Unilever's Responsible Sourcing Policy (RSP) was updated in 2017 to reinforce our commitment of working together with our suppliers towards a long-term, sustainable and successful future for all parties.
 The RSP is instrumental in ensuring we deliver our business objectives while making a positive social impact on the lives of millions of people in our supply chains around the world and reducing our environmental impact.
-These ambitions were at the core of our Unilever Sustainable Living Plan (USLP) and underpin our Compass strategy going forward.
+These ambitions are at the core of our Unilever Sustainable Living Plan (USLP).